 Your EQ settings on your phone or in a music app will instantly improve sound volume.
 Your EQ or equalization settings on your phone are usually “optimized” by the manufacturer for an everyday listening experience.

-On iOS devices, there’s a list of different EQ settings that vary depending on the environment or genre.
+On iOS devices, a list of different EQ settings varies depending on the environment or genre.
 In loud environments, there is a late-night setting that significantly boosts sound.

 Adjust the EQ settings on your device.